harvardinformatics/GenomeAnnotation/genome_alignment/README.md

 ### 2. Snakemake

 [Snakemake](https://snakemake.readthedocs.io/en/stable/) is a workflow management tool.
-Since cactus is comprised of several steps, we use Snakemake to make sure those steps are run automatically and efficiently.
+Since Cactus is comprised of several steps, we use Snakemake to make sure those steps are run automatically and efficiently.

 You can [install Snakemake using conda](https://anaconda.org/bioconda/snakemake).